Qubit-excitation-based adaptive variational quantum eigensolver: Results

-Iterative VQE algorithms construct their ans\"{a}tze on the go, taking into account details of the system of interest.
-At the $m^{th}$ iteration in algorithms like our IQEB-VQE and the ADAPT-VQE, one or several unitary operators, $\{U^{(m)}_r(\theta^{(m)}_r)\}$, which we refer to as ansatz elements, are appended to the left of the already existing ansatz, $U(\pmb{\theta}^{(m-1)})$:
+The ADAPT-VQE protocols iteratively construct problem tailored ans\"{a}tze on the go.
+At the $m^{\mathrm{th}}$ iteration one or several unitary operators, $\{U^{(m)}_r(\theta^{(m)}_r)\}$, which we refer to as ansatz elements, are appended to the left of the already existing ansatz, $U(\pmb{\theta}^{(m-1)})$: